 - Romans and Angles are the only nations that can subdue others. - Romans can subdue Belgians, Welsh, Brigantes and Picts - The Angles can subdue the Brigantes (with a limitation to Brigantes regions in England). - The Belgians can submit to the Romans if they have 4 regions or less, and this is not possible after turn 1.
 Their submission is automatically cancelled when their leader Boudicca enters the game (Belgian turn 1) and will never be offered again. - The Welsh can submit to the Romans if they have 5 regions or less.
-Option on upcoming DLC: Their submission is automatically cancelled when the leader Caracatus is alive. - The Picts can submit to the Romans if they have 3 regions or less. - Brigantes can submit to the Romans if they have 3 regions or less. - The Brigantes have a special submission: they may submit to the Angles if they have 2 or fewer areas in Scotland and Galloway (the latter being attached to England).
-In other regions outside of Scotland + Galloway that they hold after submission, they can be attacked by the Angles (although they cannot attack them anywhere) and are not subject to permission to abandon the regions.
+Option on upcoming DLC: Their submission is automatically cancelled when the leader Caracatus is alive. - The Picts can submit to the Romans if they have 4 regions or less. - Brigantes can submit to the Romans if they have 4 regions or less. - The Brigantes may submit to the Angles if they have 4 or fewer areas (excluding the areas they control in Scotland).